-In addition to these restrictions, use of the tower access road that crosses the intersection of taxiways Alpha and Bravo is restricted to essential operations only.
+In addition to these restrictions, use of the tower access road that crosses taxiways Bravo and Echo is restricted to essential operations only.

 4.2.3.8 Formation considered one aircraft

 For the purposes of this order a formation is considered to be one aircraft.